eliasm307/vscode-file-jumper/README.md

 # Usage

-To use File Jumper, simply right-click on a file in the file explorer panel or on a file tab and select "Jump to...".
+To use File Jumper, simply right-click on a file in the file explorer panel or on a file tab which has one of the icons from your configuration (which shows it has links to other files) and select "Jump to...".

 You'll be presented with a list of related files, which you can quickly filter and select.
 The chosen file will open in a new tab.

 # Realistic Example - Eslint